Progout Viatris (Allopurinol)

 What If You Miss a Dose?

-If it’s less than 4 hours until your next dose, skip the missed dose and take your next dose at the usual time.
-Otherwise, take it as soon as you remember and then return to your normal schedule.
+If you miss a dose and it's less than 4 hours until your next dose, skip the missed dose.
+Otherwise, take it as soon as you remember but do not double the dose.

 Available Tablet Strengths